Tsaftaridis/Virtual_echo/README.md

 ## Data Collection

-User responses are collected via StaticForms and emailed to designated addresses.  https://www.staticforms.xyz/
+User responses are automatically collected via StaticForms and emailed to designated addresses.  https://www.staticforms.xyz/

 ## Customization

 Modify source files in the `src/` directory to customize cases.
-Main case logic is in `src/cases/`.
+Main case logic is in `src/cases/` and it includes rudimentary access and data reporting functionality.

 ## License